top of page

 Flat Rate Fee Structure

-A flat rate fee structure is a common type of property management fee structure in which the landlord pays a fixed amount for services rendered.
+A flat rate fee structure is a common type of property management fee structure in which the landlord pays a fixed amount for services rendered, usually somewhere around $100+ per month.
 A flat rate fee structure can seem more predictability and sometimes is depending on the landlords needs.
 Generally though, flat rate models exclude numerous services that must be added-on for an additional fee.
 If you know that your monthly expenses will remain consistent, then it may make sense to opt for a flat rate fee structure instead of one based on percentages or other variables.

 Flat Rate Fee Structure